-- 1. Define the effect of a trigger event and the trigger signal source. - a) Select "Trigger In" > "Mode". - b) Select "Trigger In" > "Source". - For external trigger signals, define the connector for signal input.
-See Chapter 3.5, "Local and global connectors settings", on page 32.
+- 1. Define the effect of a trigger event and the trigger signal source. - a) Select "Trigger In" > "Mode". - b) Select "Trigger In" > "Source". - 2.
+For external trigger signals, define the connector for signal input.
+See Chapter 3.5, "Global connectors settings", on page 31.

-You can map trigger signals to one or more User x or T/M connectors.
+You can map trigger signals to one or more User x connectors.

-Local and global connectors settings allow you to configure the signal mapping, the polarity, the trigger threshold and the input impedance of the input connectors.
+Global connectors settings allow you to configure the signal mapping, the polarity, the trigger threshold and the input impedance of the input connectors.

 Activate baseband signal generation.
 In the block diagram, set "Baseband" > "On".
-The R&S SMM100A starts baseband signal generation after the configured trigger event.
+The R&S SMBV100B starts baseband signal generation after the configured trigger event.